Measles Cases on the Rise Underscore Importance of Getting the Measles Vaccine

 Lindsay Knake is a brand journalist for Blue Cross B...

-Measles cases are on the rise in the United States and here in Michigan.
+Measles cases are on the rise in the United States, including new cases linked to travel.

 Measles symptoms appear a week to two weeks after contact with the virus, which spreads through droplets from an infected person.
 An infected person can spread measles four days before and four days after a rash appears.
 The virus can remain in the air for two hours and spread through surface contact.